-New research commissioned by The Equality and Human Rights Commission has revealed that pregnancy and maternity discrimination continues to play a significant role in employment relationships across the UK.
-Of the 3,254 mothers interviewed as part of the research, 77% reported experiencing potentially discriminatory or negative treatment, whilst 50% felt that their pregnancy had had a negative impact on their career, work status or job security.
+Research conducted by the charity “Pregnant Then Screwed” has revealed that pregnancy and maternity discrimination continues to play a significant role in employment relationships across the UK.
+Of the 3,540 mothers surveyed as part of the research, 52% reported facing some form of discrimination when pregnant, while on maternity leave or when returning from maternity leave, and 19% left their jobs following a negative or discriminatory experience.

 The Equality Act 2010 (the Act) prohibits an employer from treating an employee unfavourably from the beginning of her pregnancy until the end of her maternity leave.
-The unfavourable treatment must be because of her pregnancy or any illness suffered as a result of that pregnancy.
-The Act also prohibits an employee being treated unfavourably because she is either on compulsory maternity leave (during the first 2 weeks after birth) or is exercising or seeking to exercise her right to maternity leave.
-Unfavourable treatment could also result in a claim for direct discrimination or alternatively a claim for indirect discrimination or harassment on grounds of sex.
+The unfavourable treatment must be because of her pregnancy, or any illness suffered as a result of that pregnancy.
+The Act also prohibits an employee being treated unfavourably if it is because of their pregnancy or maternity.
+Unfavourable treatment could also result in a claim for direct discrimination or alternatively a claim for indirect discrimination or harassment on the grounds of sex.

 The financial and reputational risks associated with a pregnancy discrimination claim are substantial.
 If a claim succeeds, the employment tribunal will generally make an award of damages to compensate the claimant for the loss they have suffered (including an award for injury to feelings).
 There is no upper limit to an award for discrimination.